armin-reichert/pacman/README.md

 		new BreadthFirstTraversal<>(graph);
 ```

-A-Star certainly sounds cooler than BFS, but is completely useless in this use-case because the maze is represented by a graph where the distance between two adjacent vertices (neighbor tiles) is always the same.
+A-Star certainly sounds "cooler" than BFS, but is completely useless in this use-case because the maze is represented by a graph where the distance between two adjacent vertices (neighbor tiles) is always the same.
 Thus the A* or Dijkstra path finding algorithms would just degenerate to plain BFS (correct me if I'm wrong).

 Of course one could represent the graph differently, for example with vertices only for crossings and weighted edges for passages, in which case Dijkstra or A* would become useful.